CodeNKoffee/uplift-ui/README.md

 ### Footer

-To use the `Footer` component from upliftui, first import it into your React project:
+To use the `Footer` component from UpliftUI, first import it into your React project:

 ```tsx
 import { Footer } from 'upliftui';